Get to know all about the Golden Visa to Portugal. See how the procedure is done, what types of investments you need, and how to obtain it.

 Countries like Spain, Greece, and Latvia are also looking for investment through this procedure, with the last two countries offering the Golden Visa under more attractive conditions (smaller investments).

-However, Portugal remains one of the European countries that most grant Golden Visas to expats.
+However, Portugal remains one of the European countries that grant Golden Visas to expats.
 And this is likely to stay the same for a bit longer.
-Below are some reasons for this picture:
+Let’s list some benefits for a Golden Visa holder:

 Finally, Portugal managed to manage the COVID-19 crisis very well.
 For this reason, this country has once again gained the spotlight on the world stage.